Food For Thought: What happens when nutritional advice offered does not have the desired result for a certain client?

 This scenario could result in a lawsuit.
 Dietitians and nutritionists often offer their clients valuable information regarding food and nutrition and can provide excellent recommendations for a creating and living healthy lifestyle.

 What may help one person is not necessarily guaranteed to help another.
 Sometimes patients have a serious reaction to the advice given due to unforeseen and possibly unpreventable dietary allergies or needs.
-When these situations do occur, it is paramount for dieticians to have professional liability insurance that covers unforeseen mistakes.
+When these situations do occur, it is paramount for dietitians to have professional liability insurance that covers unforeseen mistakes.

-Claims Against Dieticians Include:
+Claims Against Dietitians Include:

 - Serving contaminated food